hemihydrate/blog/00-intro.md

 Stop reading if you feel bad and I'm sorry if you ever do feel bad.

 Hello, my name is E and I'm AMAB (assigned male at birth).
 One could use term MTF (male-to-female) but some people dislike it.
-Compare:
+It also assumes the "final" gender, which in reality may simply be neither female nor male.
+Or be both.
-"assigned male at birth by a look at the genitals" with "male becomes female".
+Compare: "assigned male at birth by a look at the genitals" with "male becomes female".
 I like the former, some prefer the latter.
 It's all about how one sees their own experience.
 And everyone's experience is different.